vishalgpt579/vishalgpt579.github.io/content/projects/PUF.md

 layout: default
 ---

-## Project: Physically Un-clonable Device
+## Project: Ring Oscillator PUF (Physically Un-clonable Function) Device.

 Built and simulated an Arbiter PUF using RTL techniques, leveraging delay differences in multiplexers to create unique responses for various challenges and devices, as a part of the CEN 598 course.